raul-izquierdo/english/sources/grammar/Parts of Speech/Adjectives.md

     = strange `The weather is strange today`
-    = odd (más suave que strange) `She has an odd way of speaking` = weird (connotación negativa) `He gave me a weird look`
+    = odd (más suave que strange) `She has an odd way of speaking` = weird (connotación negativa) `He gave me a weird look` ?
+Ese fue un ruido extraño : `That was a strange noise` ?
+Me siento raro : `I feel strange`

-intimidante, desalentador = daunting `The task seemed daunting at first, but I managed to complete it`
+intimidante, desalentador = daunting
+    ?
+La tarea parecía desalentadora al principio, pero logré completarla : `The task seemed daunting at first, but I managed to complete it`

-repugnante = disgusting `The food was disgusting` - `The smell was disgusting`
+repugnante = disgusting `The food was disgusting`
+    ?
+El olor era repugnante : `The smell was disgusting`

 ## Describing Personality or Feelings

 estar encantado/contento
-    = be delighted `I'm delighted to meet you`
+    = be delighted
+    ?
+Estoy encantado de haberte visto : `I'm delighted to have seen you`

-incómodo = awkward (incómodo) `The situation was awkward`
+incómodo = awkward (incómodo)
+    ?
+La situación era incómoda : `The situation was awkward`

-envidioso
+envidioso = envious
-    = envious `She was envious of her friend's success`
+    ?
+Ella estaba envidiosa del éxito de su amiga : `She was envious of her friend's success`

+angustiado = distressed
-angustiado = distressed `He was distressed by the news`
+    ? Él estaba angustiado por la noticia : `He was distressed by the news`

 perplejo, desconcertado
+    = puzzled (más ligero y común)
+    = baffled (medio)
-    = puzzled (más ligero y común)`I was puzzled by the strange behavior of my friend` = baffled (medio) `I was baffled by the magician's trick` = perplexed (más intenso)`I was perplexed by the complex math problem` = bemused (puzzled pero en positivo) `I was bemused by the unexpected turn of events`
+    ?
+Me sentí perplejo por el extraño comportamiento de mi amigo : `I was puzzled by the strange behavior of my friend` ?
+Me sentí desconcertado por el truco del mago : `I was baffled by the magician's trick`

 ansioso por
-    = eager to `I'm eager to start my new job`
+    = eager to
+    ?
+Estoy ansioso por comenzar mi nuevo trabajo : `I'm eager to start my new job`

+paciente = patient
-paciente = patient `She is a patient teacher` - `He is a patient person`
+    ?
+Es una persona paciente : `He is a patient person`

-dubitativo = hesitant `He was hesitant to make a decision` - `She was hesitant about the plan`
+dubitativo = hesitant
+    ?
+Dudó en tomar una decisión : `He was hesitant to make a decision` ?
+Ella tenía dudas sobre el plan : `She was hesitant about the plan`

-obediente = obedient `The dog was obedient to its owner` - `He was obedient to the rules`
+obediente = obedient

-humorístico = humorous `The comedian was humorous` - `The story had a humorous twist`
+humorístico = humorous `The comedian was humorous`
+    ?
+La historia tenía un giro humorístico : `The story had a humorous twist`

-preocupante = worrying `The news about the virus is worrying` - `The situation is worrying for many people`
+preocupante = worrying

-molesto = annoying `The noise from the construction site is annoying` - `His constant interruptions were annoying`
+molesto = annoying

-tranquilizador = reassuring `The doctor's words were reassuring` - `The calm atmosphere was reassuring`
+tranquilizador = reassuring
+    ?
+La palabras del doctor eran tranquilizadoras : `The doctor's words were reassuring` ?
+La atmósfera tranquila era tranquilizadora : `The calm atmosphere was reassuring`

-duro, severo = harsh `The weather was harsh` - `The criticism was harsh`
+duro, severo = harsh
+    ?
+La crítica fue dura : `The criticism was harsh`

+indignante = outrageous
-indignante = outrageous `The price of the concert tickets was outrageous`
+    ?
+El precio de las entradas del concierto era indignante : `The price of the concert tickets was outrageous`

-cuidadoso = careful `Be careful when crossing the street` - `He was careful with his words`
+cuidadoso = careful
+    ?
+Ten cuidado al cruzar la calle : `Be careful when crossing the street` ?
+Fue cuidadoso con sus palabras : `He was careful with his words`

 ## Describing Quality or Condition

-mejorable
+mejorable = improvable
-    = improvable `The design is improvable`
+    ?
+El diseño es mejorable : `The design is improvable`

-constante, uniforme = steady `The boat moved in a steady rhythm across the water` - `He has a steady job in the city`
+constante, uniforme = steady
+    ?
+El barco se movía en un ritmo constante a través del agua : `The boat moved in a steady rhythm across the water` ?
+Tiene un trabajo estable en la ciudad : `He has a steady job in the city`

+justo = fair
-justo = fair `The teacher was fair in grading the exams` - `It was a fair decision to give everyone a chance`
+    ?
+El profesor fue justo al calificar los exámenes : `The teacher was fair in grading the exams` ?
+Fue una decisión justa darles a todos una oportunidad : `It was a fair decision to give everyone a chance`

-está bien, ok = it's fine `It's fine to leave early` - `It's fine if you don't want to go`
+está bien, ok = it's fine
+    ?
+Está bien si no quieres ir : `It's fine if you don't want to go`

-importante
-    = significant (importante, relevante)
+importante = significant (importante, relevante)

 excepcional
+    = exceptional
+    = outstanding (sobresaliente)
-    = exceptional `The service at the hotel was exceptional` - `The food was exceptional` = outstanding (sobresaliente) `The service at the hotel was outstanding` - `The food was outstanding`
+    ?
+El servicio en el hotel fue sobresaliente : `The service at the hotel was outstanding`

+mal hecho = poorly done
+    ?
+El trabajo estaba mal hecho : `The work was poorly done`

 ## Uses of So and Such (son tan...)

-tan...
+tan (I)...
     = se usa **so**...
         - Cuando detrás va un adjetivo o adverbio `so beautiful`, `so quickly`
         - Con _much_, _many_, _little_, _few_ `so much`, `so many`, `so little`, `so few`